-Rock Valley College reserves the right to administratively withdraw those students who are not actively pursuing the course.
+Rock Valley College reserves the right to administratively withdraw those students who are not actively attending and/or participating in the course as determined by the instructor.
 Students may also be withdrawn for emergency or disciplinary reasons or if they are enrolled in courses not consistent with placement testing and course prerequisites.
 Students are responsible for officially withdrawing from course(s) they are no longer attending.
 These types of withdrawals do not remove any financial obligations incurred for the course(s).
 The appropriate withdrawal forms are available at the Records and Registration Office.
 Course withdrawal is only available in person.